chuck0620/chuck0620/README.md

 - 👋 Hi, I’m @chuck0620
 - 👀 I’m interested in all kinds of programming languages.
-Mainly Java and Python, but I'm open to anything.
+Mainly C#, .NET and Python, but I'm open to anything.
-- 🌱 I’m currently re-learning SQL.
+- 🌱 I’m currently learning Angular.
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/ádám-horváth-3bb3b5233/

 <!---